Alcoholic Liver Disease – why worry?

 Am I drinking too much?

-he ‘CAGE’ criterion which consists of four questions occurring within a patient’s life time continues to be used commonly as a practical means of screening for alcoholism.
+he ‘CAGE’ criterion which consists of four questions occurring within a patient’s lifetime continues to be used commonly as a practical means of screening for alcoholism.

-Have you felt the need to Cut down drinking?
+- Have you felt the need to Cut down on drinking?